bcgov/castor/R/Params/linkHBS_VRI_Calibtation.md

 ![](linkHBS_VRI_Calibtation_files/figure-html/spat_mod_compare-1.png)<!-- -->

-Here we compare the cummulative dsitributions to see any deviations between the predicted and response surfaces.
-They are very similar - a few deviations most notably at larger predictions of the response.
+Here we compare the cummulative dsitributions to see any deviations between the predicted and observed surfaces.
+While they are very similar there are some slight deviations most notably at larger predictions of the response.

 ```r
 #ECDF